 Franklin East Grade School

-- The teacher population of 5 teachers has grown by 25% over five school years.
+- The teacher population of 5 teachers has declined by 16% over five school years.

 |Grades Offered||Grades Prekindergarten-1|

 |Total Students||60 students|

 - Franklin East Grade School's student:teacher ratio of 12:1 has increased from 11:1 over five school years.